matthewoots/rrtstar_pc_ros/README.md

 ```
 ### Launch
 ```
-# To show everything even the map and the algorithm and the path
+# To show everything even the map and the algorithm and the path with bounding box
 rrt_rviz.launch

+# To show visualization in the competition field with bounding box
+competition_rviz.launch

 # To show mockamap in rviz only
 mockamap_rviz.launch